freshworks/marketplace-sample-apps/Demo-Apps/imposter-checker-app/README.md

 - App uses Browsers localstorage for session level storage and Freshworks' [data store](https://developers.freshdesk.com/v2/docs/data-storage/) for persistence on avoiding manipulating stored patterns.
 - Elements are laid out using CSS Flexbox.
 - The Frontend components of the app makes call to Backend after capturing patterns with [TypingDNA class](https://api.typingdna.com/#api-capture-class) is made possible by [Server Method Invocation](https://developers.freshdesk.com/v2/docs/server-method-invocation/)

-## Final Thoughts

-Well, this is my first non-student level Hackathon that I've participated it.
-Without a team has been pretty much hard hectic as well.
-Over all, I enjoyed participating it and I do see a lot of potential that TypingDNA has.

-Thanks to Adrian form TypingDNA Slack community in trying out and helping with Technical queries.